 Hungorto, in Duck Dodgers is Galactus, right down to having a cosmic-powered Herald.
 He is defeated when the combined forces of Earth and Mars throw all their food at him.

 Seemingly played straight but ultimately averted with The Darkness in The Fairly OddParents three part special, it eats planets, but it's just defending itself because the denizens of the planets he's passing by freak out and attack it for looking menacing, when it's all sorted out, it spits out everything/everyone it and its termi-errr, eliminators ate.

 This theme was revisited in Star Trek: The Animated Series with a gaseous antimatter entity the size of a small nebula which arrived from outside the galaxy and began digesting planets.
 In a twist on the theme, the entity proved to be sentient, though not particularly bright, and once the ship's crew managed to establish communication and explain that its next intended meal was inhabited by living things, the entity decided that eating inhabited worlds was murder and set out for uninhabited regions.

 Black holes, if they get close enough.

 Near the end of some stars' life cycles, they will expand and envelop nearby bodies, including planets.
-This is the likely end of Mercury, Venus and Earth, considering what type of star we orbit.
+This is the likely end of Mercury and Venus, considering the type of star we orbit.
 Earth is an open question; some astronomers suggest that the sun won't quite reach earth's orbit of the time (somewhat farther out than now).